We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 How it Compares

-First things first, it’s important to have realistic expectations with a budget hitch mount bike rack, and the Swagman XTC2 Tilt is no different.
-Compared to premium options, like the Thule T2 Pro XTR, the Swagman falls far behind.
-Based on our experience, the Swagman is more difficult to load (especially the bike nearest the car), the materials used are of much lower quality, and the max load capacity is 35 pounds per bike–which automatically excludes e-bikes.
+First things first, it’s important to have realistic expectations with a budget hitch rack, and the Swagman XTC2 Tilt is no different.
+Compared to premium options, like the Thule T2 Pro XTR (lised above), the Swagman falls far behind.
+Based on our first-hand experience, the Swagman is more difficult to load (especially the bike nearest the car), the materials used are of much lower quality, and the max load capacity is 35 pounds per bike–which automatically excludes e-bikes.
 It also doesn’t include locks of any kind, and the threaded hitch pin that keeps the rack from wobbling back and forth is sold separately.
 Having said all that, not everyone has the need for an $800 Thule, and for you we think the Swagman XTC2 is a solid choice.

 Shop the Swagman XTC2 Tilt at: